 Those who are worriers often justify their thoughts and behaviours as being prudent, heading off danger and protective in some way.
 Many people who worry a lot tend anxiety disorders, even though they do not have mental health issues previously.
 Moreover, people who constantly listens to the worst-case scenarios would hurt their lives because they always worry about the safety of their lives.
 They started to overthink about the unknown/unseen dangers they might have from someone or something.
 Be careful, watch out… just a few of the statements that can become almost superstitious when not said, because what if the one time I don’t say them, something bad happens.

 If you think that I am not worrying enough, research indicates that 85% of what subjects worried about did not happen, and of the things that did happen, 79% was manageable, which means that 97% of what you worry about could be a product of your mind.
 However, worry does not lead to action; it leads to more worry or contagious worry.

-Personally, not as a teacher but a layman, I worry a lot that made me sometimes frustrated and started hating everyone, and everything surrounds me.
-However, since past, I change my thinking routine and develop the sense that if anything is going to happen with me, it will be happened for so why would I need to worry on such things which are out of my control.
+Personally, not as a teacher but a layman, I worry a lot that sometimes I felt frustrated and started hating everyone, and everything that surrounds me.
+However, recently, I changed my thinking routine and developed a sense that if anything is going to happen with me, it will be destined for me to happen.
+So, why would I need to worry on such things which are not even in my control.
 Since last year, I made a point where I am less concerned about such uncontrollable things, and I am going good in both personal and professional life.